Socratica-Org/toolbox/content/superboosting-ideas.md

 <p style="color: #F9F5E9; padding: 0; padding-top: 5px;margin:0;">Written by Jake Rudolph</p>
 </div>

 A core pillar of building a community for people to see the best version of their ideas is to understand ideas, how they progress over time, and how you can support your people at each stage of their idea.

 **Baby ideas:** Like babies, these ideas are focused on learning and exploring the world around them.
 They revolve around consuming knowledge and building skills.
 These are low commitment and short-term.

 Examples: reading a book, practicing Duolingo, learning a new guitar song, making a to-do list app

 People working on baby ideas often don’t know what they don’t know (link: Dunning Kruger effect).
 As a host, connect participants with baby ideas with the resources they need: send them articles you come across in their domain and introduce them to other people in the community.

-A lot of people with baby ideas don’t even know what their idea is yet. (link to Raising Baby Ideas)
+A lot of people with [baby ideas](#types-of-ideas) don’t even know what their idea is yet.

 **Teenage ideas:** The slightly awkward, but really interesting stage of ideas.
 People at this stage start moving towards being a creator, putting their knowledge and skills to use to build something they are passionate about.
 These are mid-level commitment and mid-term.

 Examples: writing and producing a song, storyboarding a climate documentary, building a website that shows you how far you can go with transit.

 Working on a teenage idea is scary.
 People working on teenage ideas are putting themselves “out there” for the first time, and often, the ideas won’t be very good.
 But the only way to get good is to get the teenage ideas out of the way and learn as you go.

 As a host, it’s essential to de-risk sharing teenage ideas and help participants feel more confident at the early stages of their work. (link: How to Organize Spaces that feel awesome)

 **Adult ideas:** Seeing them all grown up makes us feel all of the emotions.
 Adult ideas are inherently more mature.
 They have some success (users, fans, viewers, followers) and are dedicated to growing even further.
 They are high-commitment, long-term projects.

 Examples: a VC-backed startup, Youtuber with 50k followers, AR/VR research projects

 **Elder ideas:** The retired ideas that are no longer actively running, but leave behind a legacy of mistakes, learnings, and celebrations.
 People with wise elder ideas reflect on their journey and share mentorship.

 Examples: ex-president of a social justice club, sunsetted greenhouse project in Sri Lanka